florian-beetz/bachelor-thesis/thesis.md

 This `FileSystemProvider` service is provided at multiple instances in the +JDK itself.
-One example of implemented file system is the ZIP file system that maps files in a ZIP file as a virtual file system.
+One example of an implemented file system is the ZIP file system that maps files in a ZIP file as a virtual file system.
 This file system is implemented in the module `jdk.zipfs`, [@lst:jdk.zipfs] shows its module descriptor.